LeoPlatform/Java/README.md

 Contributing
 ============

-We have not yet gotten around to this SDK.
-If you would like to contribute, you can follow port our [Nodejs SDK](https://github.com/LeoPlatform/NodeJS) and submit a pull request.
+If you would like to contribute, submit a pull request.